arackaf/next-blurhash-previews/readme.md

 Using this web component in a React page works, but it's not yet completely polished.

-Parsing React in order to transform images into the `blurhash-image` web component would be significantly more difficult, and manually rendering the web component content from above would not be feasible.
+Parsing React components in order to transform images into the `blurhash-image` web component would be significantly more difficult, and manually rendering the web component content from above would not be feasible.
 Instead, there's a React component you can render, which will handle all of this for you.
 Import it from here

 ```js
 import { NextWrapper } from "next-blurhash-previews";